Vegetarian & Vegan Recipes with a Zen Twist

 Price: €45 (excl. shipping)

 The Zen River Cookbook includes over 200 illustrated recipes prepared regularly at Zen River Temple.
-All the recipes have been served and shared with a great variety of people who, for longer or shorter periods of time, take part in the daily program and/or sesshins (Zen meditation retreats).
+All the recipes are served and shared with a great variety of people who, for longer or shorter periods of time, take part in the daily program and/or sesshins (Zen meditation retreats).

 What is unique about this book is how the recipes fuse the wisdom of traditional Zen cooking, known as Shojin Ryori, with Western-style menus that almost everyone will enjoy.

 Clever combinations of ingredients, herbs and spices — drawn from an international cuisine — make these recipes not only healthy and well-balanced, but also very tasty.
 A major reason is that the main meal always includes a dose of protein — either as beans, chickpeas and lentils, nuts, tofu, tempeh or other soy products, and the occasional dairy or eggs.

 The style of the recipes support meditation practice and are often served in the meditation hall where participants eat in the traditional style of Japanese Zen monasteries, using three eating bowls.
 There are lighter and more filling recipes; the former suited to periods of sesshin (retreat) and the latter to other days when the program includes more physical work such as cleaning, maintenance, and gardening.

 In general Buddhist centres run on a relatively low-budget, which means that these recipes were prepared without great cost.
 Time is a reason too, and most recipes are ready within the hour.
 This is everyday food with a little flair that will keep one’s family or community happy.

-Short introductions to each recipe offer interesting and amusing stories from the author’s twenty-nine years of Zen practice in the US, Europe and Japan.
+Short introductions to each recipe offer interesting and amusing stories from the author’s thirty years of Zen practice in the US, Europe and Japan.
 All the food photographs were taken just as the meal was ready to be served (showing that her earlier schooling in the fine arts was put to good use).
 This book is not only about delicious nutritious food but also about food that looks great.